Polyneue/behance-api/README.md

 # behance-api
-Node.js wrapper for the Behance API
+Node.js wrapper for the Behance API (WIP)